MobeenAftab/mern-event-manager-app/backend/README.md

 16. Using signed JWT to authorise a users requests to the app after they have been authorised (logged in) using a role based authorisation system.
     16.1 Generated secret access and refresh tokens for JWT using `require('crypto').randomBytes(64).toString('hex')` inside node shell.
     16.2 Installed npm packages cookie-parser cors jsonwebtoken.
 Using cors to whitelist origin request urls.
+    16.3 Created process to verify user credentials for login authorisation.
+Created interfaces, models, controllers and helper functions for JSON web tokens and user login process.
+    16.4 Adding cookies to the login workflow response.
+Check if refresh token exists in cookie from request, if so verify it or issue a new one.
+    16.5 Saving refresh tokens to MongoDB, check if token exists or issue a new token.
+    16.6 Logout workflow, clear cookie cached in local client and remove refresh token from MongoDB.

 ## Testing Strategy